NCI-CGR/PLP_prediction_workflow/README.md

 ---

 ## Methods
-As the orignal workflow has not be designed and tested for hg19, we made some minor revisios in certain steps.

-### The major components of the workflow
+### The major components of the Snakemake workflow
 + [Configure file](config/genomel_config.yaml)
 + [Snakefile](workflow/Snakefile)
 + [The wrapper script to launch the workflow at Biowulf](./run_it2.sh)